 As a teacher, I would most decidedly have been the nutty professor type.
 The students would've loved me and the parents would've wanted me relocated.
 Innate disorganization would be characteristic "A" because with head full of ideas and bubbling over with enthusiasm for things tactile and experimental, there is little room for sensibility.
 It's all about the "sense", the feeling your way through!
 Miss Frizzle would say; "Take chances, make mistakes, get messy!
-Such was the case at my first work shop and now I'm bounding obliviously and ingenuously onward from there.

 Last Friday, on a whim, I strode into our regional parks recreation office to inquire about the deadline for the publication of their fall schedule.
 The tireless fellow in charge said: "The first draft is on my desk and I'm finalizing for the printers on Monday."
 Wow, was that great timing, pretty sure it was destiny.